caichao/parchar/README.md

 The code density test results under 400MHz clock is shown in the following figure (without any calibration efforts).

  <div align=center><img src="images/code_density_zynq.png" width="100%" height="100%"/></div>
+In this fiugre, New. stru. means results for our new TDC architecture.
+Conv. stru. stands for conventional TDC design where we cascade a series of carry units in a single long chain.

 We have tested respective results under different clock frequencies.
 Results are displayed under the following table:
  <div align=center><img src="images/zynq_diff_clock.png" width="100%" height="100%"/></div>